Neurodivergent student support

 - Please note that the rooms do not lock, for your safety.

 If you're a neurodivergent VU student, Disability and Accessibility Services can support you.
-By working with one of our Accessibility Liaison Officers (ALOs) to create a Learning Access Plan (LAP), you can access support services and resources, and reasonable adjustments for study and assessments.
+By working with one of our accessibility liaison officers to create a Disability Access Plan (DAP), you can access support services and resources, and reasonable adjustments for study and assessments.

-To be eligible for an LAP, you must provide relevant health documentation from a qualified professional which describes:
+To be eligible for an DAP, you must provide relevant health documentation from a qualified professional which describes:

-- the nature of your specific disability or condition, and
+- the nature of your specific disability or condition

-- how your learning and participation in education is impacted, and
+- how your learning and participation in education is impacted

 - any strategies recommended for minimising this impact.